timhowgego/Aquius/README.md

 * Internet Explorer 9 is the oldest vintage of browser theoretically supported, although a modern browser will be faster (both in use of `Promise` to load data and `Canvas` to render data).
 Mobile and tablet devices are supported, although older devices may lag when interacting with the map interface.
 * Aquius is written in pure Javascript, automatically loading its one dependency at runtime, [Leaflet](https://github.com/Leaflet/Leaflet).
 Aquius can produce graphically intensive results, so be cautious before embedding multiple instances in the same page, or adding Aquius to pages that are already cluttered.
 * Aquius works adequately within large conurbations, or for inter-regional networks, but might become more technically problematic should multiple large networks be deposited into one unfiltered dataset.
 As is, a 2010-era computer mapping every rail service from Madrid takes about 100ms to do the calculations and another 100ms to map the result, which can then lag slightly when moved.
-* A [GTFS](https://developers.google.com/transit/gtfs/reference/) converter is being written.
-In the meantime, the dataset format is described in the [Data Structure](#data-structure) section below.

 ## Known Issues